codemonger-io/codemonger/cdk-ops/docs/data-warehouse.md

 ### MaskAccessLogs queue

 `MaskAccessLogs queue` is an [Amazon Simple Queue Service (SQS)](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) queue that invokes [`MaskAccessLogs`](#maskaccesslogs).
-[`Amazon S3 access log bucket`](#amazon-s3-access-log-bucket) sends an event to this queue when an access logs file is PUT into it.
+[`Amazon S3 access log bucket`](#amazon-s3-access-log-bucket) sends an event to this queue when an access logs file is PUT into the bucket.

 ### MaskAccessLogs